Lonmin Plc – Annual report – 30 September 2018

 The key base case assumptions applied in the LoBP and WCM are disclosed in note 30 to the financial statements under impairment of non-financial assets.
 The Directors have interrogated the key assumptions and have satisfied themselves that they are appropriate.
 The financial forecasts from the WCM are then subjected to stress testing using the key downside risks of adverse PGM prices and exchange rates and lower than planned production.

 The period over which we assess longer term viability

-Within the context of the planning cycle described above, the Board has and continues to review all potential strategic options, the resource extraction plan and production metrics over the period covered by the LoBP.
-Given the inherent uncertainty involved in setting key financial assumptions, specifically PGM prices and Rand / Dollar exchange rate, the period over which the Directors consider it possible to form a reasonable expectation as to the Group’s longer term viability, based on the planning and the stress testing described above, is the period to 28 February 2019 in line with the long-stop date of the Sibanye-Stillwater acquisition and the covenant waiver period.
+Mining is a long term business and time scales can run into decades.
+The capital investment required to fund the mine plan is dependent on the funding available and cash flows generated by the business which are underpinned by the key financial assumptions.
+Given the inherent uncertainty involved in setting key financial assumptions, specifically PGM prices and Rand / Dollar exchange rate, the period over which the Directors consider it possible to form a reasonable expectation as to the Group’s longer term viability, based on the planning and the stress testing described above, is the three year period to November 2021.

 Assessment of viability

 Lonmin has experienced financial constraints for a number of years caused by a range of external factors such as a persistently low PGM pricing environment and the inflationary cost pressures of operating in the South African PGM mining industry, which have been further exacerbated by internal factors including operational, social and labour issues.
 As part of a larger entity, Lonmin’s operations will be less constrained by significant fixed overhead costs which have in the past driven the need to fill processing capacity.
-The Board of Lonmin believes that a combination of Sibanye-Stillwater and Lonmin creates a larger and more resilient company, with greater geographical and commodity diversification, that is better able to withstand short-term commodity price and foreign exchange volatility.
+The Board of Lonmin believes that a combination of Sibanye-Stillwater and Lonmin creates a larger and more resilient company, with greater geographical and commodity diversification, that is better able to withstand commodity price and foreign exchange volatility.